Leopoldo López: Voluntad Popular

 On 5 December 2009, López launched the political party Voluntad Popular, saying "What we want is to build a new majority from the bottom up - not just through negotiations and agreements between elites.
 It's a longer road, but for us, it's the only road that gives us possibilities of winning."
 López described Voluntad Popular as "a social and political, pluralistic and democratic movement" that stood for "the rights of all Venezuelans."
+An analyst close to López said that he would create political groups and leave them when they grew beyond his control.
+The party did not have a solid policy platform and mainly served as a vehicle of anti-Chavismo.
+According to The Guardian, US diplomatic cables at the time (one titled "The López Problem") stated: "He is often described as arrogant, vindictive, and power-hungry – but party officials also concede his popularity, charisma and talent as an organiser".

-According to WikiLeaks, US diplomatic cables (one titled "The López Problem") revealed criticism of López by members of the opposition.
+The same year, regarding education in Venezuela, he called for the creation of grassroots groups, similar to a PTA, in every school to ensure the quality of schools and the education received by children and youth – "A people's network in every school."